 – The Final year (to be decided as appopriate between Apprentice and Tutor) will be geared towards reviewing and completing the apprentices portfolio, consolidating their process so far and checking for gaps in their understanding of professional practice, safety, herbal knowledge and therapeutics.

 – Whilst the nominal time scale is seven years, some very enthusiastic / already skilled apprentices may feel that they have reached their threshold for completion (a largely self determined threshold) in a shorter time, whilst others may want far longer.
 Each apprentice can remain a ‘journey-person / apprentice-herbalist’ for as long as they like.
 We make little distinction between CPD (Continued professional development) and PPD (Pre-professional development) … you never stop learning.

-– A threshold for completion can be determined by the apprentice themselves*, supported and guided by myself and two other independant herbalists (who should have known the apprentice for at least a year and be familiar with their learning process).
+– A threshold for completion can be determined by the apprentice themselves*, supported and guided by myself, their peer group and one other herbalist who has been following and supporting their work.
 Completion is likely to be on a basis of

 - Peer review (the recommendation of fellow apprentices)